Find Grad Schools

 89% Women

 Capella University is the 5th most popular school in the nation for students seeking a master's degree in health professions.
 Each year, around 38,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,148 per year, while in-state graduate students, on average, pay $14,784 per year.
-For the 2020-2021 academic year, 2,832 master's degrees were handed out to health professions majors at Capella University.
-About 89% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,328 per year, while in-state graduate students, on average, pay $14,826 per year.
+During the most recent year for which we have data, 2,832 people received their master's degree in health professions from Capella University.
+Around 36% of these students were from an underrepresented racial-ethnic group, and 89% were women.

 #6